matthew-wong-btig/apac-coe-technical-test-fall-2023/techtest.md

 ## Submission

-1. Create a private Github repository in your Github account.
+1. Create a private Github repository in your Github account. **Please do not commit to the public repository provided.**
 2. Add `oli@btig.com.hk`, `matthew.wong@btig.com.hk`, and `schan@btig.com.hk` as collaborator.
-3. Push code to the Github repository.
+3. Push code to your Github repository.
 4. Notify [BTIGAPCOE@btig.com](mailto://BTIGAPCOE@btig.com) upon submission of the code.
    ​